 Four Ways to Fix Low Water Pressure Now

 Turning on a shower or faucet only to find the water comes out in a sad, slow drizzle is never a good feeling.
 How exactly are you supposed to wash a pan or take a quick shower when it takes 10 minutes just to rinse off a little soap?
-The good news is that when there's low water pressure, there's always a cause: typically one that can be easily fixed.
+The good news is that when your water pressure is bad, there's always a cause: typically one that can be easily fixed.
 Here are some of the most common causes of low pressure and what you can do to fix the issue:

 Debris and mineral deposit buildups